ivirabyan/jquery-mentions/README.md

   Source data is an array of objects with `uid` and `value` properties: `[{uid: '123', value: 'Alex'}, ...]`.
 If you want to display an icon in dropdown list, you can add an `image` property to objects in the array.

+### suffix
+  String to add to selected mention when it is inserted in text.
+Can be usefull if you wish to automatically insert a space after mention.
+For that case: `$textarea.mentionsInput({suffix: ' '})`

 #### trigger
   Char which trigger autocomplete, default value is '@'